apache/doris-website/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 Demonstrate the functionality and usage of VARIANT with an example covering table creation, data import, and query cycle.

 **Table Creation Syntax**
-Create a table, using the `variant` keyword in the syntax.
+Create a table, using the `VARIANT` keyword in the syntax.

 ``` sql
 -- Without index